 - Financing up to 100% of the equipment value

-The Small Business Association (SBA) has an interest in making sure your small business has the capital it needs to succeed.
-They do not, however, serve as a lender to owners.
-Instead, they act as a guarantor that reduces the risk lenders undertake extending capital to small business owners.
+The Small Business Association (SBA) does not serve as a lender.
+Instead, they act as a guarantor that reduces the risk lenders undertake to extend capital to small business owners.

 - 5-25 year term lengths

-Like a regular term loan, a short-term loan can benefit small business owners that need to cover immediate expenses or tide themselves over until the end of a cash crunch.
-To be considered a “short-term” loan, the term length should be between 3 and 18 months.
-In return for a short repayment period, the interest rates are generally higher—usually going north of 10%.
+A short-term loan can benefit small business owners who need to cover immediate expenses or tide themselves over until the end of a cash crunch.

 - 3-18 month term lengths